yisiyu95/R2FGC/README.md

 If you use code or datasets in this repository for your research, please cite our paper.

 ```
-@article{Yi2023R2FGC,
+@article{yi2023redundancy,
   title={Redundancy-Free Self-Supervised Relational Learning for Graph Clustering},
-  author={Yi, Siyu and Ju, Wei and Qin, Yifang and Luo, Xiao and Liu, Luchen and Zhou, Yongdao and Zhang, Ming},
+  author={Yi, Si-Yu and Ju, Wei and Qin, Yifang and Luo, Xiao and Liu, Luchen and Zhou, Yong-Dao and Zhang, Ming},
   journal={IEEE Transactions on Neural Networks and Learning Systems},
   year={2023},
   publisher={IEEE}